Zacsluss/portfolioai/README.md

 ## 🎯 What This Is

-**An AI-powered portfolio that replaces static career documents with a conversational assistant named ZARVIS.** Instead of reading bullet points, visitors engage in natural dialogue about 7 years of enterprise Salesforce architecture across 22 countries.
-Ask about specific projects, technical decisions, or certifications—ZARVIS understands context and provides detailed responses.
+**My interactive portfolio powered by AI—featuring ZARVIS, a conversational assistant that knows my entire career history.** Unlike traditional portfolios, this one leverages GPT-4o and Whisper API to enable natural dialogue about my 7 years of enterprise Salesforce architecture across 22 countries.
+Ask about specific projects, technical decisions, or certifications—ZARVIS understands context and provides detailed responses. **AI isn't just mentioned here, it's the core feature that makes this portfolio memorable and functional.**

 <div align="center">